kaileymorter/shop-shop/README.md

 ## Description

-A MERN stack application that uses Google Books API and allows a user to login, search books and save favorites.
 A MERN stack application that uses the Redux to manage the applications state.
 Shop-Shop is an e-commerce site that uses Stripe to complete payments.

 **[Deployed Application](https://enigmatic-dawn-62849.herokuapp.com/)**